Novimatrem/novisona/about.markdown

 • Favourite fast-food: KFC

-• Weight: 1,863lbs [which equals to 845kg] A lot of her weight is located at her belly.
+• Weight: 1,863lbs [which equals to 845kg, or 133st] A lot of her weight is located at her belly.
 She's extremely severely morbidly obese.
 Her belly button is an innie.
 This is a non-negotiable fact, the truth.
 Her weight will only grow heavier over time.

 • Pregnancy: YES, very.
 Has been continuously pregnant with many multiples, starting a few years ago, and still going.
 Her massive womb perpetually gigantic.